 3. In nastic movement, responding to stimuli is very fast

 5. Nastic movement can be due to changes in cell turgor

 6. Nastic movement is non-directional.
 It is neither positive nor negative response

-ENVIRONMENTAL FACTORS THAT EVOKE RESPONSE
+ENVIRONMENTAL FACTORS THAT EVOKE RESPONSE OR IRRITABILITY IN ORGANISM

 There are so many environmental factors that evokes response in living organisms.
 They are but limited to the following,